innotrade/enapso-graphdb-admin/README.md

 ## Download To Text
 </summary>

-Download a Graph from Graph Database to a Text Variable.
+Download a Graph from graph database to a Text Variable.
 For the available export formats, please refer to the EnapsoGraphDBClient.FORMAT_xxx constants.
 The context (graph) is optional.
 If you do not pass a context (graph), the entire repository is exported.